revuedepresse/org.revue-de-presse.api/README.md

 6) Known issues
 --------------------------------

-Running WeavingTheWebApiBundle test suite sequentially fails with following message:
+**How to run the `WeavingTheWebApiBundle` test suite test suite?**

     posix_isatty(): could not use stream of type 'MEMORY'

-A solution consists in running the tests in parallel:
+Run tests in parallel:

     ant -f build.xml phpunit-isolated

-Try to avoid values containing '&' for environment variables to be injected to shell scripts (or figure out how to escape properly special characters when using capistrano).
+**N.B.** Try to avoid values containing '&' for environment variables to be injected to shell scripts (or figure out how to escape properly special characters when using capistrano).

+**How to connect a Twitter account to an existing user?**

+    Failed to validate oauth signature and token.

+    # Update system time
+    sudo apt-get install ntpdate && tzselect

+    # Restart web server
+    sudo apache2 restart

+    # Declare timezone
+    echo "TZ='Europe/Paris'; export TZ" >> ~/.profile